stat133-sp19/hw-stat133-jh04023/workout01/README.md

 # Workout 01: GSW Shot Charts
-In this HW assignment, you manipulate data from 5 basketball players' performances.
+In this HW assignment, you manipulate data from 5 GSW players' performances.
 First, you make changes on and combine those data, and make shots charts make on them.
 Then, you create multiple tables of effecting shooting.
 Finally, you make a report by using what you have learned from the above process.